scottfredericks/Crystallography/README.md

 # Crystallography
-Code for the study of mathematical crystallography
+Code for the study of mathematical crystallography.
+Developed at UNLV department of Physics.